juanmafe/NewsletterApp/README.md

     * By importing the project from an IDE with Spring Boot support and starting it with one click.
     * By clicking on the mvnw script file in the root of the project.
 All dependencies will be downloaded and the application will be started.

-  Previously, it is necessary to edit the properties file with the connection properties of our local data base.
+  Previously, it is necessary to edit the properties file with the connection properties of our local database.
 SQL files (rollback included) are located in the following path: '/resources/database'.